ghokun/theia-cv/README.md

 This image is built for C++ development.
 Check Dockerfile for build settings.

 ## Theia IDE
 - Code in your browser and visualize with X11.
+Image below shows Theia IDE running in Safari browser. `cv::imshow(..)` is redirected to host display from docker.
+Qt decorations comes from `ghokun/opencv` docker image.

 ![Theia ide with OpenCV in action!](https://github.com/ghokun/theia-cv/blob/master/example-cmake-project/x11.png?raw=true)